daspilker/uncoupler-decoder-firmware/README.md

     8 <-> PB1
     9 <-> PB2

 The first 8 positions are used to set the decoder address in binary format, which allows 255 different addresses (1 to 255).
 Position 1 sets the least significant and position 8 the most significant bit.
-Since each address has two outputs (red/turn and green/straight), Position 9 is used to select the output, ON for red (or turn) and OFF for green (or straight).
+Since each address has two outputs (red/turn and green/straight), position 9 is used to select the output, ON for red (or turn) and OFF for green (or straight).

 To set the address to 11 (1011 in binary) and the output to red/turn, the following switches must be set: